peejaywk/MS3-CoinCollector/assets/documentation/testing.md

     to the 'Add Coin' page displays a form for the admin to complete.
 See [image](images/admin_add_coin.png) for details.
 * *"As the owner, I want the ability to edit coins and users in the database"*
     * The owner/admin can edit any coin via the 'Coin List' page by clicking on the 'Edit' button inside the card.
-This will take the admin/owner to a similar form used for adding coins but with all the data pre-populated ready for editting.
+This will take the admin/owner to a similar form used for adding coins but with all the data pre-populated ready for editing.
     These are shown in the following images. ([Edit Button](images/admin_edit_delete.png) & [Edit Form](images/admin_edit_coin.png)).
 * *"As the owner, I want the ability to delete coins and users in the database"*
     * The owner/admin can delete any coin via the 'Coin List' page by clicking on the 'Delete' button inside the card.
 This will open up a modal